 I've done my very best to gather information from as many sources as possible to verify facts, stories and dates.
-If you have additional information, have found errors in my text or just feel like commenting anything, email me!
-I find collecting historical facts about internet events really hard.
+If you have additional information, have found errors in my text or just feel like commenting anything, email me, submit an issue or post a pull-request!

 Feel free to link to this page or host it elsewhere.
-Please keep me credited as author.
+Please keep Daniel Stenberg credited as author.